What is Buprenorphine?

 - Reduces cravings for opioids such as heroin or prescription painkillers

 - Impedes opioid receptors, preventing users from feeling the effects of drugs

-- Less likely to become habit forming
+- Is less likely to become habit forming

-- Covered by insurance benefits
+- Is covered by insurance benefits

 How Does Buprenorphine Work?